ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/index.md

     - **[Server hardware issues](infrastructure/hardware.md)**.
 Malfunctioning CPU, memory modules, and network cards, until replaced, significantly impact database performance up to the total unavailability of the affected server.

 - **Insufficient resources**.
 These issues refer to situations when the workload demands more physical resources — such as CPU, memory, disk space, and network bandwidth — than allocated to a database.
+In some cases, suboptimal allocation of resources, for example poorly configured control groups (cgroups), may also result in insufficient resources for {{ ydb-short-name }} and increase query latencies even though physical hardware resources are still available on the database server.

     - **[CPU bottlenecks](hardware/cpu-bottleneck.md)**.
 High CPU usage can result in slow query processing and increased response times.
 When CPU resources are limited, the database may struggle to handle complex queries or large transaction loads.